olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 ## Get the sources for this blog

-1. Clone the Git repository of this blog's sources :
+1. Clone the Git repository of this blog's sources:

    ```bash
    $ git clone https://github.com/olivier-carrere/redaction-technique.org.git